Getting injured at work is tough and a denied workers’ compensation claim will make it even worse.

 Let’s admit it.
-Not all of us are lucky to have employers willing to pay for workers comp.
+Not all injured workers are lucky to have employers willing to pay for workers comp.
 Most compensation claims get routinely denied without thorough evaluation.
-Fortunately, injured employees can still appeal a denied worker’s comp claim.
+Some employers will even go as far as to threaten or fire those who file a workers comp claim.

 In Florida, the appeal process starts with filing a Petition for Benefits at the Office of Judges of Compensation Claims.
 It must be filed within two years from the date of the accident or when the employee has known of the injury.